itod/threadutils/README.md

 ####Give

-The "giver" thread should call `-put:`, which will block until another thread has successfully taken the object:
+The *giver* thread should call `-put:`, which will block until another thread has successfully taken the object:

     // on "giver" thread